wdeen/leaflet-challenge/README.md

         - Create a legend that will provide context for the map data.

 - Part 2: Gather and Plot More Data  (`\leaflet-challenge\Leaflet-Part-2`)
-    -Plot a second dataset on the map to illustrate the relationship between tectonic plates and seismic activity.
+    - Plot a second dataset on the map to illustrate the relationship between tectonic plates and seismic activity.
 This dataset needs to be pulled and visualised alongside the original data.
         - Dataset on Tectonic Plates: `https://github.com/fraxen/tectonicplates`
     - Plot the tectonic plates dataset on the map in addition to the earthquakes.
     - Add other base maps to choose from.